Guide to Hosting a Rally

 Volunteer to host a rally at a time-and-place of your choosing.

-· Mostly, chapter members are from east-of-the-Mississippi, so rallies usually are in that vast area.
-But, we will rally anywhere members are interested in traveling to.
+Mostly, chapter members are from east-of-the-Mississippi, so rallies usually are in that vast area.
+But, we will rally anywhere of interest to the members.

 Check out camping facilities and negotiate with the campground manager re: dates, number of coaches, and requirements.

-· Campground must accommodate “big rigs”, as many of our coaches are 40-45 feet long.
+Campground must accommodate a few “big rigs”, as many of our coaches are 40-45 feet long.

-· Based on campground, rally host may limit the number of coaches participating, but seek a facility that will allow a minimum of 10 rally coaches.
-25 or more is often preferable dependent upon prime locations and the time of year, but not yet required.
+Based on campground, rally host may limit the number of coaches participating, but seek a facility that will allow a minimum of 10 rally coaches.
+25 or more is often preferable dependent upon prime locations and the time of year, but there is no requirement to host these larger assemblies.

-· Set a deadline for members to reserve, usually several weeks or several months in advance of the rally date, again dependent upon the time of year and the location’s popularity.
+Set a deadline for members to reserve, usually one or more months in advance of the rally date, again dependent upon the time of year and the location’s popularity.
 Most of our chapter rallies book to capacity far in advance of the rally date.

 Communicate rally information to Tiffin Travelers members: